Minimum quantity Discount

 • Gupta, A. K., & Nicol, K. (2004).
 The use of sulfur in dermatology.
 Journal of Drugs in Dermatology.

-• Oily skin: Regulate and control excessive sebum production, reducing shine and helping prevent clogged pores.
+• Oily Skin: Regulate and control excessive sebum production, reducing shine and helping prevent clogged pores.

-• Inflammatory skin conditions: Reduce inflammation associated with various skin conditions, including acne, rosacea, and premature aging.
+• Inflammatory Skin Conditions: Reduce inflammation associated with various skin conditions, including acne, rosacea, and premature aging.

 • Keratosis Pilaris: Reduce the appearance of rough, bumpy skin associated with this condition.